 How long does the course last?

-The course will run for five weeks.
+The course will begin on Monday the 10th of April and run for five weeks.
 Lessons will be sent on Monday and Thursday afternoons.
 You can work at your own pace and all of the lessons will be emailed directly to you so you can access them when ever you need to.

 I’m really looking forward to bringing back this course.
-The methods we’ll be working with have been a massive part of maintaining my creativity, mental health and emotional well being over the pandemic, and I’m really happy to be able to share them with you.
+The methods we’ll be working with have been a massive part of maintaining my creativity, mental health and emotional well being, and I’m really happy to be able to share them with you.

 Please keep in mind that this course will focus on basic doll making, and the emphasis will be on exploring creative processes – not complex doll making processes, for example free standing dolls, animal heads, clay elements or birds beaks.
 This is a course where you will learn to develop your own way of working and designing.
 I cannot offer tuition for any projects that are not covered within the course material.
 I can however, offer individual, heart felt tuition for the projects and lessons within the course.
 Please respect that I will not be teaching how to make specific dolls from my collection.